Navy Officer (Former)

 From your time on the seas how realistic a movie do you think Captain Phillips was?

-Asked by brix almost 10 years ago
+Asked by brix about 10 years ago

 What's the biggest civilian airliner that, if it were in trouble, could actually land on an aircraft carrier?